gornvan/gTove/README.md

 ### Features to implement

-* Toggle for the ruler (shift?) to operate as a straight unconstrained line, ignoring the tabletop's grid settings.

 * Perhaps make the map selection highlight rotate freely even if grid snap is on, so there's immediate visual feedback when someone rotates a map with grid snap on.
 * Have a version of piece locking which allows GMs but not players to move them.
 Either have three different lock